semlanghi/sql-training/README.md

-# Apache Flink® SQL Training
+# Apache Flink® SQL Assignment

 **This repository provides a training for Flink's SQL API.**

-In this training you will learn to:
+**This repository contains the Flink SQL Assignment.**

-* run SQL queries on streams.
+The assignment will cover:

-* use Flink's SQL CLI client.
+- SQL queries on Streams
-* perform window aggregations, stream joins, and pattern matching with SQL queries.
+- Filtering, Projection and Aggregation
-* specify a continuous SQL query that maintain a dynamic result table.
+- Grouping and Windowing
-* write the result of streaming SQL queries to Kafka and MySQL.
+- Joins

 Please find the [training instructions](https://github.com/ververica/sql-training/wiki) in the Wiki of this repository.